Graphical Intro to

 Change in distance is the sum of the speed over time

-It will make more sense when you play with it below: change the distance line, or the speed line, to see its affect on the other:
+It will make more sense when you play with it below.
+Try changing the distance or speed line, to see how one affects the other:

 images/deriv-integ.js?mode=1&topic=walking